 Remember, these are human beings.
 We make mistakes.
 And to whip out your phone and start recording someone you don’t even know?
 Let’s stop with the sense of entitlement, folks.
 Enough with creating soap operas on your iPhone X and opening up pandora’s box.
 Wasting your energy on filming a conversation is futile and inane.

 Furthermore, there are lessons to be learned when things can backfire against you.
-Susan Peirez, a New York state governor, was filmed by a passenger on a recent Delta flight after Peirez complained about being seated next to the passenger and her baby.
+Susan Peirez, a New York state government worker, was filmed by a passenger on a recent Delta flight after Peirez complained about being seated next to the passenger and her baby.
 Along with using several curse words, Peirez asked to be re-seated, then afterward, threatened to have the flight attendant fired, in an effort to chest-beat.
 The passenger victim recorded much of this, and Peirez was subsequently removed from the flight after threatening the flight attendant.
 Then, the passenger posted the video online, which made its way to Peirez’ employer, and Peirez has been suspended.

 The passenger now feels extremely remorseful about what happened, because posting the video cost Peirez her job.
 Now, again, nothing justifies Peirez’ behavior, at all, as she was out of line with her commentary and use of obscenities.
 But what remains is now two people feel terrible about what happened and will carry that sense of guilt around, whereas the situation could have easily been de-escalated through so many other means.